pagkly/Zed/Investopedia3/Spiders (SPDR).md

 ## How Spiders (SPDRs) Work

-Spiders are listed on the [New York Stock Exchange](https://www.investopedia.com/terms/n/nyse.asp) (NYSE) after the acquisition of the [American Stock Exchange](https://www.investopedia.com/terms/a/amex.asp) (AMEX) under the [ticker symbol](https://www.investopedia.com/terms/t/tickersymbol.asp) SPY.
-By trading similar to stocks, spiders have continuous [liquidity](https://www.investopedia.com/terms/l/liquidity.asp), can be short sold, bought on margin, provide regular dividend payments and incur regular brokerage [commissions](https://www.investopedia.com/terms/c/commission.asp) when traded.
+Spiders are listed on the [[New York Stock Exchange]](https://www.investopedia.com/terms/n/nyse.asp) (NYSE) after the acquisition of the [[American Stock Exchange]](https://www.investopedia.com/terms/a/amex.asp) (AMEX) under the [[ticker symbol]](https://www.investopedia.com/terms/t/tickersymbol.asp) SPY.
+By trading similar to stocks, spiders have continuous [[liquidity]](https://www.investopedia.com/terms/l/liquidity.asp), can be short sold, bought on margin, provide regular dividend payments and incur regular brokerage [[commissions]](https://www.investopedia.com/terms/c/commission.asp) when traded.

 Spiders are used by large institutions and traders as bets on the overall direction of the market.
-They are also used by individual investors who believe in [passive management](https://www.investopedia.com/terms/p/passivemanagement.asp) or index investing.
+They are also used by individual investors who believe in [[passive management]](https://www.investopedia.com/terms/p/passivemanagement.asp) or index investing.
 In this respect, spiders compete directly with S&P 500 index funds and provide an alternative to traditional mutual fund investment.

 SPDRs can be purchased and sold through a brokerage account, meaning that strategies that use stop-losses and limit orders can be implemented.